brylevkirill/notes/Reinforcement Learning.md

   ["Continuous Control with Deep Reinforcement Learning"](#lillicrap-hunt-pritzel-heess-erez-tassa-silver-wierstra---continuous-control-with-deep-reinforcement-learning) by Lillicrap et al.

-  - provides a continuous analogue to DQN, exploiting the differentiability of the Q-network
+  - continuous analogue to DQN which exploits differentiability of Q-network
-  - instead of requiring samples from a stochastic policy and encouraging the ones that get higher scores, the approach uses a deterministic policy and gets the gradient information directly from a second network (called a critic) that models the score function
+  - instead of requiring samples from stochastic policy and encouraging samples with higher scores, use deterministic policy and get gradient information directly from second network that models score function
-  - determinism of the policy allows the policy to be more efficiently (lower sample complexity) and easily optimized with respect to the expected reward function due to the action no longer being a random variable which must be integrated over in the expectation
+  - policy determinism allows policy to be optimized more easily and more sample efficiently due to action no longer being a random variable which must be integrated over in expectation
   - can be much more efficient in settings with very high-dimensional actions where sampling actions provides poor coverage of state-action space

-  in continuous multidimensional action space ∇aQπ(s,a) tells how to improve action:
+  in continuous multidimensional action space ∇aQμ(s,a) tells how to improve action:

-  ∇θEτ[R(τ)]=Eτ[∇θQπ(s0,a0) + ∇θQπ(s1,a1) + ...]

-  ∇wL(w) = E s,a,r,s\~D[(r+γQ(s',π(s'),w')-Q(s,a,w))∇wQ(s,a,w)]
-  ∇uL(u) = E s,a,r,s\~D[∇aQ(s,a,w)∇uπ(s,u)]
+  ∇θJ(μθ) = ∫ ρμ(s)∇aQμ(s,a)|a=μθ(s)∇θμθ(s) ds = E s\~ρμ [∇aQμ(s,a)|a=μθ(s)∇θμθ(s)]
-  where w' is target Q-network to avoid oscillations

   [overview](http://videolectures.net/rldm2015_silver_reinforcement_learning/) by David Silver (1:07:23)